The MyRose Pregnancy Registry

 Why is this registry needed?

 Uterine fibroids and endometriosis are burdensome female reproductive conditions.
-Some medications to treat these conditions are discouraged for use in pregnancy, but the medications themselves can delay the ability to recognize pregnancy.
+Some medications to treat symptoms of these conditions are discouraged for use in pregnancy, but the medications themselves can delay the ability to recognize pregnancy.

 Since pregnant women are excluded from clinical trial participation, there is limited data on the potential impact of the safety of medications for the treatment of uterine fibroids or endometriosis during pregnancy on pregnancy and infant outcomes.